day8/re-frame/README.md

     customer-query)       ;; the function which will perform the query
 ```

+Notice how the handler is registered to handle `:customer-query` subscriptions.

+**Rules and Notes**:
+  - you'll be writing one or more handlers, and you will need to register each one.
+  - handlers are functions which take two parameters:  the db atom, and the vector given to subscribe.
-**Note**: `components` tend to be organised into a hierarchy, often with data flowing from parent to child via parameters.
+  - `components` tend to be organised into a hierarchy, often with data flowing from parent to child via
+parameters.
 So not every component needs a subscription.
-Very often the values passed in from a parent component are sufficient.
+Very often the values passed in from a parent component
+are sufficient.

-**Rule**: subscriptions can only be used in `Form-2` components and the subscription must be in the outer setup function and not in the inner render function.
+  - subscriptions can only be used in `Form-2` components and the subscription must be in the outer setup
+function and not in the inner render function.
 So the following is **wrong** (compare to the correct version above)

 ```Clojure
 (defn greet         ;; a Form-1 component - no inner render function